Treaty of Cateau-Cambrésis: Background

 Despite these successes, Philip was struggling to finance the war, and in December 1558 advised his commander in Flanders, Emmanuel Philibert, that he could no longer pay his troops.
 (Note: It was only after 1568 that Spain began receiving regular shipments of silver bullion from the Potosí mines in modern Bolivia which made it the richest state in Europe.)
 Similar problems meant Henry II of France was also willing to reach an agreement, especially after France occupied the Three Bishoprics in 1552, and recaptured Calais in January 1558.
 In addition, internal divisions caused by the rise of Protestantism in France exacerbated splits within the nobility, and led to the outbreak of the French Wars of Religion in 1562.

-Finally, England was also anxious to end the war, which it entered in alliance with Spain and was widely seen as a disastrous decision.
+Finally, England was also anxious to end the war, which it had entered in alliance with Spain and which was widely seen as a disastrous decision.
 The capture of Calais after more than 200 years severely damaged English prestige and deprived them of a bridgehead which had allowed English troops to cross the English Channel and intervene in mainland Europe with relative ease.